canonical/sphinx-docs-starter-pack/docs/how-to/contributing.rst

 .. meta::
-   :description: Contribute to the documentation project with code, writing, or testing.
+    :description: How to contribute code, documentation, and tests to the Starter Pack.

 :orphan: